cyclr/docs/pages/v2/05-application-connectors/Verint-Engagement-Data-Management-Authentication.md

 ### Requirements

-To connect with Verint, you will need the **Username** and **Password** of the Verint account, and the **Domain** of the instance you want to access.
-You can find the domain in the URL of your Verint instance, for example, if the link is `https://odf4.verint.training/api/recording/textcapture/v1/ingestion`, then your domain is `odf4.verint.training`.
+To connect with Verint, you need the **Username** and **Password** of the Verint account, and the **Domain** of the instance you want to access.
+You can find the domain in the URL of your Verint instance.
+For example, if the link is `https://odf4.verint.training/api/recording/textcapture/v1/ingestion`, then your domain is `odf4.verint.training`.

 For more information, see the Verint [API reference documentation](https://connect.verint.com/developers/edm/w/api-reference/25356).